codexgegas/My_vault/Computer Network/NETWORKING TERMINOLOGY.md

 ### #Route
 - A router receives and sends data on computer networks.

+### #Network-Gateway
+-  physical device which acts like an Access point for the network.

+### #Physical-address
+- To identify the device address within the network.
+- design for #LAN

+### #Logical_Address
+-  To identify the device address in multiple address.
+- design for #WLAN

 ### #Switch
 - Switches are networking devices operating at layer 2 or a data link layer of the OSI model.
 They connect devices in a network and use packet switching to send, receive or forward data packets or data frames over the network.